mastm1/AddressTruthing/README.md

 ToDo: Commenting!
 I wrote most of this quickly with few comments.
 It was intended as a supplemental tool to expedite my standard process at CEDAR/Cubs at SUNY BUffalo.

-NicK:
-Ok.
-I just realized that 'teeseract_ocr' needs to be installed.
+NicK:  I just realized that 'teeseract_ocr' needs to be installed.
 This is in addition to the python package wrapper 'pytesseract').
 Also, it would need to be installed separately for both wsl linux and windows, depending on your preference.
 1) Turns out I could not get the address directory files on github(too large) to run the C executable.
 The executable was compiled on Linux, which is why I had instructions below for 'wsl' on Windows.
 Not to mention the fact that the data is from non-public US Postal Service sources...
 2) The last python script will abort without doing the USPS database lookups.
 3) Ugh.
 I had to install Visual C++ Redistributable of Visual Studio to use 'opencv' on Windows and I'm still getting an error.